astromechza/AstromechZA.github.io/_posts/2016-09-14-the-road-to-hyperthreading.md

 Cloud providers offering VM (virtual machine)'s, commonly use Intel Xeon processors.
 A recently released Xeon processor offers 18 cores with hyperthreading for a total of 36 "threads" or virtual cores.
-In the operating system each of these 26 threads can be allocated to so each one appears as a distinct processor when you run `cat /proc/cpuinfo` or similar.
+In the operating system each of these 36 threads can be allocated work so each one appears as a distinct processor when you run `cat /proc/cpuinfo` or similar.
 When launching VM's it's important to realise that unless you are strictly pairing the hyperthreaded cpus together, you may have 2 customers that share a single physical cpu between their VMs which means